 When you are admitted to hospital as a private patient, Medicare pays 75% of the MBS fee for each MBS item.

-Your health insurer pays the remaining 25% as long as your Hospital Cover includes that treatment.
+Your health insurer pays the remaining 25% as long as your Hospital Cover includes that treatment and may pay an additional amount if there is an agreement with the doctor (and the doctor is honouring that agreement).

 Nevertheless, doctors and other healthcare providers are allowed to charge more than the MBS fee.
 This means there is no cap on the amount they can charge you.

-If your doctor charges above the MBS fee, you may have to pay the Medical Gap.
+If your doctor charges above the MBS fee, and your health insurer isn’t covering it, you may have to pay the Medical Gap.

 Also check with your health insurer how much it pays for the particular treatment you are receiving.
 Otherwise, you will pay significant out-of-pocket costs.